openflagr/terraform-provider-flagr/docs/CONTRIBUTING.md

 Makefile is your friend:

 ```
+make help        Lists the available commands
+make format      Formats go and terraform code
 make build       Builds the local architecture binary to the root folder
-make compose   Starts test dependencies with docker-compose
-make format    Formats go and terraform code
-make help      Lists the available commands
 make install     Builds the local architecture binary and install it on the local terraform cache
 make release     Builds release-binaries for all architectures
+make compose     Starts test dependencies with docker-compose
+make decompose   Stops/destroys all docker dependencies
 make test        Runs tests
 make testacc     Runs acceptance tests
 ```

 ## Test suite